ChorusOne/solana-mev/README.md

 [configured](#configuration) path that start and finish at the same token if there could be a transaction that generates profit.

+* We introduce a config file that statically configures all cycles to watch for arbitrage opportunities.
+The config file is parsed and injected into the banking stage when MEV is enabled.
+ * In `BankingStage::process_and_record_transactions`, we introduce an
+   additional output: a single optional transaction, that should extract the MEV created by the transaction batch.
+ * At the call site, `BankingStage::process_transactions`, if an MEV transaction was produced, we execute it.
+ * `runtime/src/mev.rs` and `arbitrage.rs` contain methods that given a set of AMM pools, compute optimal input amount that maximizes profit.
+When the profit is smaller than the transaction fee, or even negative, we bail out.

 Solana transactions are organized in batches called **Entries** that can execute in parallel.
 Accounts in these entries can be referenced only once for write-access and multiple times for read-access.
 Due to this fact, when we